Stone Angel History

 Midwinter came to an end with Jill's departure to college, their farewell concert taking place back at the Yarmouth Folk Club on September 11th 1974.
 Some of their songs lived on, however, as a few months later Paul and Ken formed a new band, again including fellow musicians from the Yarmouth club.
 This new band had something of a rockier, more gothic, edge and a decidedly experimental approach to folk music: Stone Angel was born!

-Stone Angel's first public performance, again at the Yarmouth Folk Club, was on December 20th 1974.
+Stone Angel's first public performance was at the Wymondham Folk Club in October 1974, then again at the Yarmouth Folk Club on December 20th 1974.
 The line-up consisted of Joan Bartle on vocals, flute, recorders and crumhorn; Mick Burroughes on bass and percussion; Paul Corrick on electric guitars and harpsichord; Dave Lambert on fiddle and mandolin; Ken Saul on vocals, guitars and dulcimer.
 Building on the reputation of Midwinter, they began to appear at numerous clubs and festivals around the area.

 With a handful of local traditional songs, some original compositions - some dating from the mid-eighties ensemble - and a few fresh ideas, the 'new' Stone Angel re-formed in 2000, chiefly to record a new CD, 'East of the Sun'.
 This latest incarnation comprised of Ken and Joan Saul, Dave Felmingham, Andrew Smith, and a re-called Michael Wakelin.
-By the time the recording was finished, one of the additional musicians, oboe and cor anglais player Richard Danby, had become a permanent member of the band, while Michael's work commitments necessitated a substitution on bass by young Robert Futter.
-More recently they have been joined by Jane Denny, contributing additional vocals and assorted percussion, and original seventies bass man Mick Burroughes.
+By the time the recording was finished, one of the additional musicians, oboe and cor anglais player Richard Danby, had become a permanent member of the band, while Michael's work commitments necessitated a substitution on bass by Robert Futter.
+They were then joined by Jane Denny, contributing additional vocals and assorted percussion, and original seventies bass man Mick Burroughes.
 It is this line-up that produced the album, 'Lonely Waters'.

 Recent News